 • "Cave Hodag": (latin name unknown)

-The 'Cave hodag' is a curious one said to be the evolutionary successor to the "Sidehill Dodge Hodag" Supposedly it is also the smallest type of hodag, it is the result of hodags migrating to hide in caves to escape loggers or the sudden cold weather. - They live in limestone caves which are widespread across the states: and have 'evolved' to have 3 glowing eyes for better dark vision. - The cave hodag variant appears on the Wisconsin speleological society's badges given out as part of the annual 'Hodag Hunt Festival' which has been held annually since at least 1988 by the Wisconsin Speleological Society in the caves near Cherney Maribel Caves Park, Wisconsin: Their version of the 'cave hodag' is pink, has five legs, ending in star shaped feet, & 3 large eyes!
-(Quite bizarre looking as far as hodags go, appearing nothing like the other hodags on this list!) - Their website site also shows art of a Canine hodag variant & a far more 'ordinary-looking 'mini hodag' as well!) - As part of the festival activities.
-Children are to explore the caves to find a replica hodag. (see also: Snipe Hunting.) – I've reached out to the society with questions about the origins of this pink hodag, but sadly have yet to get a response, will update if that ever changes. - There are also some humorous modern accounts of 'cave hodags' haunting the links of local golf courses, where they steal the player's hole in ones, eating their golf balls.
+The 'Cave hodag' is a curious one, said to be the evolutionary successor to the "Sidehill Dodge Hodag" but it is also the smallest type of Hodag this is the result of hodags migrating to hide in caves to escape loggers during the sudden cold weather during the year of the blue winter. - They live in limestone caves which are widespread across the states: they have 'evolved' to have 3 glowing eyes for better dark vision, they have two smaller legs & 3 long legs for vertical movement on cave walls [pictured below.] - This cave hodag variant appears as the Wisconsin speleological society's badge & is given out as part of the annual 'Hodag Hunt Festival' which has been held annually since 1965 by the Wisconsin Speleological Society in the caves near Cherney Maribel Caves Park, Wisconsin: apparently, their mascot is a female named "Mrs Hodag" is blubblegum pink, has five legs, ending in five toed, star-shaped feet, & 3 large eyes!
+(Quite bizarre looking as far as hodags go, appearing nothing like the other hodags on this list!) - Their website site also shows art of a Canine hodag variant & a far more 'ordinary-looking 'mini hodag' as well! so perhaps theres some variants between caves.) - As part of the festival activities; Children are to explore the caves to find a plush version of this hodag. (see also: Snipe Hunting.) – I've reached out to the society with questions about the origins of this pink hodag, but sadly have yet to get a response, will update if that ever changes. - some recently posted video footage (taken in the 2000s) shows 'the pink cave hodag' & explains its origins in better detail.

 •Arizona Sidehill Hodag: (Piebald Petulama?)